 Ensenada Mexico Cactus Valley Baja California

-When faced with eight hours to spend in a richly historic and beautiful town like Ensenada, you've got to make every minute count.
-Ensenada day trips involve soaking up the sun, sipping libations, and seeing the wonderful landscape of this region.
-Add these must-see vacation day trip ideas to your itinerary for the ultimate Ensenada travel experience.
+When faced with eight hours (or more) to spend in a richly historic and beautiful town like Ensenada, you've got to make every minute count.
+Ensenada day trips involve soaking up the sun, sipping libations and seeing the wonderful landscape of this region.
+Add these must-see vacation day trip ideas to your itinerary for the ultimate Ensenada travel experience when you’re looking to curate an unforgettable family blueprint of Ensenada cruise excursions.

 1. Walk In The Ensenada Sunshine